tdunning/bandit-ranking/README.md

 # Running The Code

+As you read this, you may want to look at the javadocs[2].

 To compile this code you need Java 1.7 and Maven 3 and an internet connection.
 Once you have these, do this: